OpenClaw Plugin

 Tune with feedback

 Approve and reject leads in your queue.
-The RL system learns from your decisions and adjusts scoring weights per-product over time.
+The RL system learns from your decisions and adjusts scoring weights per-station — productive feeds rise, noisy feeds fall, and your product's good sources never get penalised for one bad source.

 4